HuXiaoling/imageSeg-2.5D_topo/README.md

 # Tips for train with topological loss

 The computation of persistent homology is run on CPU and kind of slow.
-So in order to make it work, actually I adopted lots of engineering tricks during training:
+So in order to make it work, actually we adopted lots of engineering tricks during training:

 1) Use pretrained models: pretrain the model without topo loss until obtaining reasonable likelihood maps and then finetune with topo loss to fix specific positions.